Welcome to

 Cognitive Behavior Therapy Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 Courses can be taken by the general public without the continuing education component.
 The Cognitive Behavior Therapy Institute maintains responsibility for all programs and their content.

-9:00AM - 10:30AM PST
+9:00AM - 10:30AM PDT

 *A recording will be made available for those who can't attend live

-About Presenter:
+About Presenters:

 Webinar objectives: